Skip to content ↓

 Why now -

-To complete the assessment task within this unit, students will need to draw on their learning from across your programme.
+programme.
 They have gained a significant amount of business knowledge from Unit 1 to understand the key principles of business structures to complete a marketing campaign.

 The Part A Research Pack is released to students under low control conditions in the afternoon on the day before the Part B assessment, which will be sat in the morning session.
 Students have access to Part A for a 2 hour preparation period with the Part B assessment being a 3 hour supervised session.
 The assessment is set and marked by Pearson